chunbochu/COMP670.chunbochu.github.io/Othello.md

 1. Unzip the starter file.
 2. Start eclipse and select your workspace.
-3. From the file menu, select Import\..., which will pop up a dialog box. under General, select Existing projects into workspace, then click Next \>.
+3. From the file menu, select `Import\...`, which will pop up a dialog box. under `General`, select Existing projects into workspace, then click `Next >`.
 4. Next to Select root directory, click the Browse button.
 Find the COMP670-Othello folder that you just unzipped the starter into, select it, then click OK.